Woven Landscape06 Jan 2017 - 23 Jan 2017

 Spirebush Hill2016Salix LasiandraH:26cm W:24cm£320

-Group of Willow Baskets2016Salix purpurea Brittany GreenSalix purpurea Carl JensenStripped Somerset Willow£340 - £480 (middle sold)
+Group of Willow Baskets2016Salix purpurea Brittany GreenSalix purpurea Carl JensenStripped Somerset Willow£340 - £480 (middle and right sold)

 Group of Willow Baskets2016Salix fragilis Flanders Red & BritzensisSalix purpurea Brittany BlueSalix triandra Whissender£380 (left - sold) £320 (middle - sold) £380 (right)